Peter B. Biggins, C.S.B., of Seattle, Washington

 The same confidence in the omnipotence of God, good, that was expressed by Peter and John is felt by those who have experienced healing in Christian Science.
 This was beautifully illustrated in the following experience, which came under my immediate observation.

 One day a woman who was struggling with a sense of doubt and fear decided to visit the local Christian Science Reading Room.
-It was about in the afternoon, when this thought came to her.
+It was about four o'clock in the afternoon, when this thought came to her.
 At first she reasoned that it was foolish to do this, because it was about time to prepare the evening meal for her family.
 However, the thought that she should go persisted; and she went.

 While at the Reading Room, she told the attendant of her difficulty.
 Her young son was suffering from a discordant thyroid condition.
 His uncle, a surgeon, had insisted that dangerous conditions would result unless a surgical operation was performed.
 This seemed to weigh heavily on the mother.
 As the attendant listened to her story, she turned to God and realized the truth about perfect God and perfect man, as taught in "Science and Health with Key to the Scriptures" by Mrs. Eddy, and said to the visitor, "Your son will not be healed tomorrow, or next week, or next month; he is free now."
 The mother's burden was instantly lifted.
 She reported later that as she walked home she felt as buoyant as if she were walking on air, and that she appreciated as never before the experience of Christian in Bunyan's "Pilgrim's Progress," when the burden fell from his back.
 In fact, she has said facetiously that she could almost hear the thud as it fell to the ground.

-Next morning, when her son was dressing, be asked if he might have one of his father's collars, as those which he had been wearing were much too large for him.
+Next morning, when her son was dressing, he asked if he might have one of his father's collars, as those which he had been wearing were much too large for him.
 His mother then noted with joy that the disease had disappeared.
 Mrs. Eddy has stated in Science and Health (p.
 368): "When we come to have more faith in the truth of being than we have in error, more faith in Spirit than in matter, more faith in living than in dying, more faith in God than in man, then no material suppositions can prevent us from healing the sick and destroying error.

 The Christian Scientist turns away from the material body and looks to God, Spirit.
 He gains a clear sense of man's spiritual identity and his true individuality in the likeness of divine Mind.
 This individuality is the reflection, the expression of true substance, and is harmonious, indestructible, and eternal.
 This understanding of man's true being, in his relation to God, is manifested in health and harmony of mind and body.
 It was this that Peter and John demonstrated, when the lame man was healed of a supposedly congenital infirmity.
 The fact is that man as spiritual idea is born of God, and that he is ever active, normal, and sound.
 Christian Science, in its healing work, brings this unchanging fact to light.